 The Coastal Schools Partnership 'CSP', which was founded by four headteachers back in 2014, including the Headteacher at the College at the time, continues to thrive and provide measurable benefit to pupils in the maintained sector.
-There have been some great examples of partnership work during the year, with Roy's Homework Club, which sees Lower Sixth pupils mentoring GCSE pupils weekly from Cavendish Academy School.
-Eastbourne and Willingdon Community School being just one example.
+There have been some great examples of partnership work during the year, with

+Roy's Homework Club, which sees Lower Sixth pupils mentoring GCSE pupils weekly from Cavendish School, Eastbourne Academy and Willingdon Community School being just one example.
+For example, the chart here shows the uplift in results between November mocks and final GCSE grades for 14 Year 11 pupils at Willingdon Community School who were mentored by 14 Year 12 mathematicians from the College throughout the autumn and spring term.

 The Governors are particularly proud that other regions are looking to set up similar partnership programmes using the CSP as a model for how schools can work together for the mutual benefit of all pupils and staff.
-The partnership has been praised for the way in which it collaborates across sectors, pools resources and shares
+The partnership has been praised for the way in which it collaborates across sectors, pools resources and shares expertise, offering genuinely exciting opportunities to young people, while at the same time having a real impact on the community.